terryknv/terryknv/README.md

 # Welcome, I'm Terry

 Hello there!
-My username is Terry, I'm a freelance senior python developer.
+My username is Terry, I'm a freelance Senior Python Developer.

 <div>

 ## 💼 Currently working on
 <ul>
-    <li>Prim+</li>
+    <li>The Cloud</li>
     <ul>
-        <li>A discord bot developed to used for fun, utility and moderation!</li>
+        <li>The Cloud is being developed with the desire to offer easy, free and quality hosting for Discord Bots./</li>
     </ul>
 </ul>